Lucy-chann/Contact-app/README.md

-#Contact app
+# Contact app

 - contact app using React.js

--this is currently uncompleted and there are so many thing to be done yet
+- this is currently uncompleted and there are so many thing to be done yet